WVURAIL/dspira-lessons/_posts/2020-07-24-HornOperation_spectrometer_description.md

 title: Horn Telescope Spectrometer Description
 summary:  Description of the spectrometer_w_cal.grc program features
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
-categories: ['Telescope Operation']
+categories: ['Observing']
+order: 4
 ---

-The program used to run the telescope is a Gnuradio program called *spectrometer_w_cal.grc*.
+The program used to run the telescope is a GNU Radio program called *spectrometer_w_cal.grc*.
 It is available from the WVURAIL/gr-radio_astro repository in Github.
 The *spectrometer_w_cal.grc* program has several features to make data collection with the horn telescope user-friendly.
 Each feature on the display is described below.

 Set up the horn and connect the LNA to the Airspy with a cable, and the Airspy to the computer USB.
-Then open the spectrum_w_cal.grc program in Gnuradio.
+Then open the spectrometer_w_cal.grc program in GNU Radio.
 [This video shows how to set up a horn and start the program.](https://youtu.be/Oo28QCEZe_g)

 You can also watch [this video](https://youtu.be/50B2Uv-SoDY), which describes these user interface features in detail.